nvosters/driver_safety_text_mobile/README.md

 A fun and educational game that teaches safe driving practices by avoiding distractions and obstacles.

+This version tests how challenging it is to text while driving in a stressful environment.

 ## How to Play

 1. Use the arrow keys to control your car